Captain Nieto was born in San Gabriel California and raised in West

 Captain Nieto served eight years with the United States Army

-various leadership roles including Assistant to the Provost
+leadership roles including Assistant to the Provost Marshall,

-Marshall, commander of a military police company of 100 military
+commander of a military police company of 100 military police

-police officers, a member of Nuclear Weapons Logistic Element, and
+officers, a member of Nuclear Weapons Logistic Element, and a squad

-Currently she is the Area Commanding Officer at Olympic Division
+Currently she is the Area Commanding Officer at West Los Angeles

-serving 217,000 residents of the City of Los Angeles.
+Area serving 230,000 residents of the City of Los Angeles.
 Prior

-assignments include Patrol Commanding Officer at Olympic Division,
+assignments include Commanding Officer of Olympic Area; Patrol

-Newton Division and Hollenbeck Division, an Officer-In-Charge at
+Hollenbeck Division; an Officer-In-Charge at Audit Division; a

-Audit Division, a District Lieutenant in Hollywood Division; a
+District Lieutenant in Hollywood Division; a Watch Commander in

-Watch Commander in Pacific Division where she was also charged with
+Pacific Division where she was also charged with the Venice Beach

-the Venice Beach Unit; an Assistant Watch Commander in a Traffic
+Unit; an Assistant Watch Commander in a Traffic Division and

-Upon promotion to Captain in 2008, she became the first Hispanic
+promotion to Captain in 2008, she became the first Hispanic Female

 Captain Nieto's personal leadership philosophy is three-fold, civic